 What is Polio?

 Polio is a very contagious disease that is caused by the poliovirus, which primarily affects children under five.
-One out of 200 patients will get irreversible paralysis and from 5% to 10% of those will die as their breathing muscles become immobilized.
+One out of 200 patients will get irreversible paralysis and from 5 to 10 percent of those will die, as their breathing muscles become immobilized.
 The poliovirus invades the nervous system and is able to cause paralysis in a few hours.

 Life of Dr. Jonas Salk

 Jonas Salk was born in 1914 in New York City.
 He began conducting research on viruses in the 1930s while he was a medical student at New York University, and during World War II he helped develop flu vaccines.

 He led the research laboratory at the University of Pittsburgh; then, he was awarded a grant to study the polio-virus and develop a possible vaccine in 1948.

 Polio had previously been known as infantile paralysis.
 Dr. Salk conducted his first human trials on former polio patients, on himself and his family.
 By 1953, he was ready to announce his findings.

 Clinical trials using the Salk vaccine along with a placebo began in 1954 on nearly 2,000,000 American schoolchildren.
 In April 1955 and announcement was made that the vaccine was effective and safe, which began a huge nationwide an occupation campaign.